libretro-thumbnails/libretro-thumbnails/README.md

   - Images with native width larger than 512px should be scaled down to 512px wide
   - Images with native width of 512px or less should be added as-is

+#### Settings when taking in-game screenshots for thumbnails
+- __Shaders/filters OFF__
+  - Because the thumbnail  max resolution (512px width) is too low to accurately represent scanlines/sub-pixel effects created by CRT shaders (for example), shaders should be turned OFF when working on creating an in-game screenshot for a thumbnail.
+  - See RetroArch menu > Settings > Video > GPU Screenshot ON | OFF to toggle whether a saved screenshot will include slang shader effects.
+- __Color Correction (e.g. GBA) ON__
+  - Color Correction core options (and/or shaders) are acceptable and preferable in cases when the option or shader corrects the visuals to what the original game/designer's intended.
+(Just as how a movie box wouldn't display thumbnails that had a clearly wrongly calibrated set of colors for the film.)

 __Substitutions__.
 Promotional material is acceptable when no official boxart is available.